Data Protection in Canada: All You Need to Know about PIPEDA

 - Data portability.

 The GDPR states that entities that process or store personal data relating to people living within the EU need to follow the rules laid down in the regulation.
-This means that the GDPR applies to Canadian organizations that:
+This means that the GDPR affects Canadian organizations that:

 - Have offices and employees in the EU;